 Based upon an in-state assessment and research of national family court models, the following 10 best practices emerged and have been adopted by the FCAC to give structure, substance, and credibility to the North Carolina Unified Family Courts.
+The Unified Family Courts: Best Practices and Guidelines | North Carolina Judicial Branch (nccourts.gov) document contains detailed information about the following practices.8

-Jurists have found that the best practices identified in North Carolina are fundamental to successful family courts.8 Incorporating the best practices should be a blueprint for implementing new family court programs as well as assessing existing family courts.
-Many of the best practices listed below have been touted by Family Court Jurist and Unified Family Court National Expert Barbara Babb as fundamental to a family court's purpose.9
+Jurists have found that the best practices identified in North Carolina are fundamental to successful family courts.
+Incorporating the best practices should be a blueprint for implementing new family court programs as well as assessing existing family courts.
+Many of the best practices listed below have been touted by Family Court Jurist and Unified Family Court National Expert Barbara Babb as fundamental to a family court's purpose.
+10